Accelerating De Novo Genome Assembly via Quantum-Assisted Graph Optimization with Bitstring Recovery

 As highlighted by the literature, most existing algorithms rely on QUBO formulations, in which the position of each node in the graph is represented by one-hot encoding of binary variables.
 Such formulations typically require a large number of qubits for encoding, limiting their scalability.
 In this work, we propose a Higher-Order Binary Optimization (HOBO) approach, which reduces the qubit requirement to $N \log_2 N$, where $N$ is the number of nodes in the graph.
 Using this framework, we demonstrate quantum-assisted OLC graph solving on a subset of the genome graph, enabling efficient reconstruction of partial genome sequences.
 This approach not only facilitates accurate organism identification but also offers improved computational efficiency and faster execution.
 We also employ a novel bitstring recovery mechanism to handle the problem specific errors we see arising in results when the problem is scaled up to a higher number of nodes.

 Our paper is organized as follows.
-In the second section we elaborate our methodology.
-This involves the classical pre-processing of the reads, the graph generation part and the workflow to solve the Hamiltonian path classically using dynamic programming.
-This served as a benchmark for all our subsequent quantum solutions.
-In this section, we also discuss the workflow of the quantum algorithms and the bitstring recovery mechanism followed by contig generation from the obtained Hamiltonian path outputs.
-In the third section we discuss the HOBO formulation, the associated cost function and its complexity, and finally some approaches to designing the ansatz.
-In the fourth section we discuss the results from our runs in the quantum simulator and hardware.
-We also discuss how we can generate the contigs from the solutions.
-In the final section we discuss the important conclusions.
+The detailed end-to-end methodology (read preprocessing, graph construction, classical dynamic programming benchmark, variational quantum workflow, bitstring recovery, and contig generation) is provided in the Supplementary Methodology (Supplementary File, Section~\ref{supp:method}).
+In the main text, we focus on the HOBO formulation, the associated cost function and its complexity, approaches to designing the ansatz, and results from our runs in quantum simulators and IBM quantum hardware, followed by conclusions.